-Term Definition Source Carbonneutrality Carbon neutrality refers to achieving Net Zero GHG emissions by balancing a measured amount of carbon dioxide equivalent (CO_2 e) emissions released with an equivalent amount sequestered or offset.
-P&C Review 2018 (The term "climateneutral" reflects the broader inclusiveness of other greenhouse gases in addition to carbon dioxide in climate change.
+Term Definition Source Carbonneutrality Carbon neutrality refers to achieving netzero GHG emissions by balancing a Measured amount of carbon dioxide equivalent (CO_2 e) emissions released with an equivalent amount sequestered or offset.
+P&C Review 2018 (The term "climate neutral" reflects the broader inclusiveness of other greenhouse gases in addition to carbon dioxide in climate change.
 The terms are used interchangeably.)
-Child The term childapplies to all persons under the age of 18.
-ILO Minimum Age Convention, 1973 (138) Worst Forms of Child Labour Convention, 1999 (182) Childlabour Child labour is work that deprives children of their childhood, their potential and their dignity, and that is harmful to physical and mental development.
-The term applies to: All children under 18 involved in the "worst forms of child labour" (as per ILO Convention 182) All children aged under 12 taking part in economic activity; and All 12 to 14-year-olds engaged in more than light work.
-ILO Minimum Age Convention, 1973 (138) The ILO defines lightwork as work that is not likely to be harmful to children's health or development and not likely to be detrimental to their attendance at school or vocational training.
-Bringinles and Critoria for the Production of Sustainable Palm Oil Appey 1: Definitions 67
+Child The terms abilide and instead linear and an about a second Child Thetermchildappliestoallpersonsundertheageof18.
+ILO Minimum Age Convention, 1973 (No. 138) Worst Forms of Child Labor Convention, 1999 (No. 182) Childlabour Child labour is work that deprives children of their childhood, their potential and ILO Minimum Age their dignity, and that is harmful to physical and mental development.
+The term applies to: Convention, 1973 (No. 138) All children under 18 involved in the "worst forms of child labour" (as per ILO Convention No. 182) All children aged under 12 taking part in economic activity; and All 12 to 14-year-olds engaged in more than light work.
+The ILO defines lightwork as work that is not likely to be harmful to children's health or development and not likely to be detrimental to their attendance at school or vocational training.
+Dain ain land and Onita air fauth a F Ora dustion of Custain abla Dalm Oil Annay 1: Definitions C7